Adam777Z/save-private-window-cookies-web-browser-extension/README.md

-# Save private window cookies WebExtension
+# Save private window cookies web browser extension

 Save the cookies in private windows and restore them when a new private window is opened.